lunarc/lunarc_docs/docs/Python.md

 to get the default version of Python (typically 3.x).
 Please note that there are several versions of the foss and intel toolchains each with multiple versions of Python, please choose the one appropriate for you.
 Note that after having chosen your toolchain use **module avail Python** to see versions available.

-For more information on available toolchains see: http://lunarc-documentation.readthedocs.io/en/latest/aurora_modules/#compiling-code-and-using-toolchains
+For more information on available toolchains see [compiling-code-and-using-toolchains](http://lunarc-documentation.readthedocs.io/en/latest/aurora_modules/#compiling-code-and-using-toolchains)

 For users working in **bioinformatics** the Biopython package is most likely the desired one.